 Remark 6.10 (Giving Access to an Extraction Oracle).
-As noted in $[CHN^+16]$ , in the secret-key setting, the watermarking security game (Definition 6.7) can be augmented to allow the adversary oracle access to an extraction oracle (which implements WM.Extract(msk, ·)).
-However, achieving security in the presence of an extraction oracle introduces many of the same challenges that arise in supporting public extraction (see Remark 6.4).
-It is an interesting open problem to construct secretly-extractable watermarking from standard assumptions where the adversary is additionally given access to a extraction oracle.
+As noted in $[CHN^+16]$, in the secret-key setting, the watermarking security game (Definition 6.7) can be augmented to allow the adversary oracle access to an extraction oracle (which implements WM.Extract(msk, ·)).
+It is an open problem to construct secretly-extractable watermarking from standard assumptions where the adversary is additionally given access to a extraction oracle.
 The only known constructions today $[CHN^+16]$ rely on indistinguishability obfuscation.

 Remark 6.11 (Marking Oracle Variations).
-In our watermarking security game (Definition 6.7), the adversary is allowed to submit arbitrary keys (of its choosing) to the marking oracle.
+In the watermarking security game (Definition 6.7), the adversary can submit arbitrary keys (of its choosing) to the marking oracle.
 Cohen et al. [CHN+16] also consider a stronger notion where the adversary is allowed to submit arbitrary circuits (not corresponding to any particular PRF) to the marking oracle.
 However, in this model, they can only achieve lunch-time security (i.e., the adversary can only query the marking oracle before issuing its challenge query).
 In the model where the adversary can only query the marking oracle on valid PRF keys, their construction achieves full security (assuming the PRF family satisfies a key-injectivity property).
-Similarly, our construction achieves full security in this model (in the secret-key setting).
-Our notion is strictly stronger than the notion considered by Boneh et al. [BLW17].
-There, the adversary is not allowed to provide a key to the marking oracle, and instead, the marking oracle samples a key (honestly) and gives both the sampled key as well as the watermarked key to the adversary.
-In contrast, in both our model as well as that in [CHN+16], the adversary is allowed to see watermarked keys on arbitrary keys of the adversary's choosing.
+Similarly, our construction achieves full security in this model (in the secret-key setting), and also relies on a key-injectivity property on the underlying PRF.
+Our notion is strictly stronger than the notion in [BLW17].
+In the Boneh et al. model [BLW17], the adversary cannot choose the key for the marking oracle.
+Instead, the marking oracle samples a key (honestly) and gives both the sampled key as well as the watermarked key to the adversary.
+In contrast, in both our model as well as that in [CHN+16], the adversary is allowed to see watermarked keys on arbitrary keys of its choosing.
+The key difference in our security analysis that enables us to achieve this stronger security notion (compared to [BLW17]) is the new key-injectivity property on the underlying translucent PRF.
+Instantiating the construction in [BLW17] with a private programmable PRF satisfying key-injectivity should also yield a watermarkable family of PRFs under our strengthened definition.

 Remark 6.12 (Unforgeability and Correctness).
-The admissibility requirement in the $\delta$ -unforgeability game (Definition 6.9) says that the "forged" program the adversary outputs must differ (by at least a $\delta$ -fraction) from both the marked programs output by the marking oracle as well as the original programs it submitted to the marking oracle.
+The admissibility requirement in the δ -unforgeability game (Definition 6.9) says that the "forged" program the adversary outputs must differ (by at least a δ -fraction) from both the marked programs output by the marking oracle as well as the original programs it submitted to the marking oracle.
 If all of the PRF keys given to the marking oracle are honestly generated, then by correctness of the watermarking scheme, the marked program and the original program differ only on a negligible fraction of points.
 In this case, it is redundant to separately require the adversary's program to differ from the unmarked programs.
 However, for adversarially-chosen keys, it is possible that the unmarked program and the marked program differ on a large fraction of points.
 While this does not lead to a trivial attack on the scheme, it becomes significantly more difficult to reason about security in these cases.
 Thus, we relax the unforgeability requirement slightly to require that the adversary produces a circuit that is substantially different from any program it submits or receives from the marking oracle.
 We note here that if the watermarking scheme satisfies a statistical notion of correctness (similar to [CHN+16]), then this definition becomes equivalent to just requiring that the adversary's program be different only from the marked programs it receives from the marking oracle.